p3rf3ctr00t/blog.perfectroot/content/post/cybersecawareness2024/lfi/index.md

 ---
-title: "Local File Inclusion"
+title: File inclusion
-draft: false
 Date: 2024-10-11
 image: avatar.png
 autoimage: yes
 description: Dexter
-categories: 'Web Security'
+Categories: Web Security
-author: 'Dexter'
+author: Dexter
 comments: true

 ---
 In web application security, vulnerabilities come in many forms including Local File Inclusion.
 LFI is a web vulnerability that allows attackers to include files on a server through the web browser.
 If exploited this can lead to sensitive information disclosure, privilege escalation or even full remote code execution.

 In this blog post we will explore what LFI is, how it works, and how attackers exploit it.
 We will also discuss steps developers and security proffessionals can take to mitigate the risk.